NLnetLabs/krill/doc/development/multi_user/architecture.md

 ## Authentication

-There is *always* an instance of `MasterTokenAuthProvider` because it is required to authenticate direct REST API calls and indirect REST API calls (via `krillc`) which use the master API token to authenticate.
+There is *always* an instance of `AdminTokenAuthProvider` because it is required to authenticate direct REST API calls and indirect REST API calls (via `krillc`) which use the admin token to authenticate.
 If the configured provider (via `auth_type = "..."` in `krill.conf`) is `config-file` or `openid-connect` there will also be an instance of `ConfigFileAuthProvider` or `OpenIDConnectAuthProvider` respectively.

-The `Authorizer` asks the `MasterTokenAuthProvider` to attempt to authenticate a request first, if that fails and there is another `AuthProvider` that is then asked to authenticate.
-The `MasterTokenAuthProvider` is tried first because:
+The `Authorizer` asks the `AdminTokenAuthProvider` to attempt to authenticate a request first, if that fails and there is another `AuthProvider` that is then asked to authenticate.
+The `AdminTokenAuthProvider` is tried first because:

   - The check it performs is quick and cheap (simple string comparison) while the `OpenIDConnectAuthProvider` has to base64 decode, decrypt and deserialize the bearer token (although it has a v short lived cache to minimize the impact of bursts of parallel requests from the user agent), and
-  - It can only fail in very simple ways, while it can be hard to know for a given error from the `OpenIDConnectAuthProvider` whether or not it should be a hard failure or if it would be okay to try the `MasterTokenAuthProvider` as a fallback.
+  - It can only fail in very simple ways, while it can be hard to know for a given error from the `OpenIDConnectAuthProvider` whether or not it should be a hard failure or if it would be okay to try the `AdminTokenAuthProvider` as a fallback.

 ## ActorDef vs Actor vs LoggedInUser